furtivesock/img-prc-assignment3/README.md

 ### Exercise 2

 The `ex2.py` script will try to place each fragment on the original fresco _taking the fragment rotation into consideration_.
-It does it using the ransack algorithm.
+It does it using the RANSAC algorithm.

 ```sh
 python3 ex2.py